This passage occurs in the Narrative Lectionary, along with Mark 13:24-37.

-"No stone here will be permitted upon a stone, which will never be destroyed."
+"A stone here will never be permitted upon a stone, which will never be destroyed."

 The NRSV translators take this to mean that every stone of this building will be destroyed.
 I think it means this, but I also think we can take Jesus a bit more literally at his words: These stones cannot be laid on the eternal rock, who is him.

-You might say I am digging here, but consider 12:10 -- Jesus refers to himself as the rejected stone which has become the cornerstone.
+You might say I am digging here, but consider Mark 12:10 -- Jesus refers to himself as the rejected stone which has become the cornerstone.
 Jesus builds on this earlier statement and says these stones no longer mean anything in light of him, who is the true and eternal temple.

 The basic point, regardless of translation, is that in light of Jesus, the true temple and rock, this temple and rocks are unimportant, finally heretical.
 I just think we can safely add that Mark allows Jesus to refer to himself, subtly, as an eternal rock.
 Regardless, it brings us to the real helpful preaching point: What is the foundation in your life?
 For 1st century Jews, the temple would have been a foundation piece of their life, a center of mystery and meaning.
 Jesus says, this doesn't really matter, he does.
 Rather than critique first century Jews, we should ask ourselves: What idols -- even of our building spaces -- have we built for ourselves?

 The NIV translates the second half of verse 7 like almost every other translation